andrinux/DataStructure-AlgorithmAnalysis/DS-Cpp/ReadMe.md

-#Data Structure Practices in C++
+#Use Effective Cpp STL containers
-  - Use C++ STL
+  - Use C++ STL.
   - Some medium level problems
-  - including memory leaking management
+  - including memory leaking management using Dr.Memory
+  - use Recursion and Iteration.